The Dark Knight Rises: Analysis

-Slovenian philosopher Slavoj Žižek pointed out that the film was inspired by the French Revolution as portrayed by novelist Charles Dickens.
+Slovenian philosopher Slavoj Žižek suggested that the film was inspired by the French Revolution as portrayed by novelist Charles Dickens in A Tale of Two Cities.

 Internet meme

 In 2011, Aidan Gillen's character in the film, CIA operative Bill Wilson, became the subject of an Internet meme popular among 4chan users known as "Baneposting", which references the dialogue between Wilson and Bane in the film's opening plane scene.

 Accolades

+The film received numerous accolades, including a nomination for Special Visual Effects at the British Academy Film Awards, four nominations at the Critics' Choice Awards, two Satellite Awards, five Saturn Awards (winning one), and a Grammy Award.
+It also received nominations for five Teen Choice Awards (winning one), six MTV Movie Awards and a Kids Choice Award.
+It was named one of the top-ten films of 2012 by the American Film Institute.

+Proposed sequel

+Warner Bros. offered Bale and Nolan the chance to make a fourth film, but Bale declined so he could follow Nolan's wishes for a trilogy.